sevdari/hallucination_probes/clariden/README.md

 The base `.sqsh` image with main branch cloned is saved at `/capstor/scratch/cscs/tkwiecinski/hallucination-probes/base.sqsh`.
 It might not have the latest repo version though.

-Notice, that there is no uv installed in the container (it seems that uv doesn't really like working with torch and global env).
+Notice, that there is no uv env installed in the container, there is just a global env, so don't run `uv sync`